Jason McCord / Level Designer

 I worked on the level from blockout to completion.

 The museum was a pet project of mine.
 I had a little free time at the end of the project and started working on this on my own.
-The diarama idea is based off of the Los Angeles Natural History Museum.
+The diarama idea is based off of the Los Angeles Natural History Museum, which I have been to many times.

-It went fast, so when I had something good enough to show I did a quick pitch to the leads to get it in the game somehow.
-With a little scripting help, the credits level was born.
+The level was built really fast, so when I had something good enough to show I did a quick pitch to the leads to get it in the game somehow.
+Mohammad Alavi (gameplay scripter) had an idea, so he jumped on it.
+The credits level was born.

 Every character model, weapon and almost every vehicle is present here.
 The artists loved it!